 A lot of municipalities have merged over the last couple of decades, so the municipality you were born in may not exist anymore.
-You can find out the name of the current municipality by looking up the name of the old municipality in the “Repertorium van Nederlandse Gemeenten 1812-2006 [Overview of Dutch municipalities 1812-2006].”
-The section that starts at p.
-52 has a list of all municipalities that ever existed.
-If the municipality merged, it will say “opgegaan in [merged with]” followed by the name of the new municipality.
+You can find out the name of the current municipality by looking up the name of the old municipality in the website Gemeentegeschiedenis and then see what new municipality it became part of (“opgegaan in”).
+Sometimes you have to click through several times to find the current municipality.

 Contacting the municipality

 All municipalities have a website, that can usually be found at the .nl address, for example www.amsterdam.nl or www.rotterdam.nl.
 Alternatively, you could search for the name of the municipality in Wikipedia and see if it has a link to the website.

 You need to find the address of the municipality.
 Most municipalities will have two addresses: one for visitors and a PO Box (Postbus).
 You need this second address.